cvmfs/cvmfsexec/README.md

 "cvmfsexec repository.name ... -- [command]" where the default command
 is $SHELL.

+Inside the command you can mount additional repositories by using
+$CVMFSEXEC instead of just "cvmfsexec".
+That variable does "exec" on a complete path to cvmfsexec.
+Since the mounts have to happen outside the user namespace, it actually sends a message to the other process to mount and execute the command, and makes the current process wait until completion.
+Each invocation that adds a repository to mount adds an additional process in the process tree.

 When not using cvmfsexec, use "mountrepo repository.name" to mount a repository.
 Note that the osg configuration requires "config-osg.opensciencegrid.org" to be mounted first, and the egi